Neemuch: Economy

-Neemuch is known for Krishi Upaj Mandi (Agriculture Produce Market).
-This is main market for all the livelihood and another attraction is CRPF.

 Neemuch was the birthplace of the Central Reserve Police Force (CRPF) in 1939 and is home to a large scale army recruitment centre for the organisation.
 The CRPF still maintains part of Neemuch's British Military Cantonment, which was the first of its kind in India.
 The bungalow area, native troops area, bazaar, fields and gardens were maintained initially by the municipal board and later by the Municipal Council.
 After independence Neemuch and the Baghana area were included in the municipal area.
-Neemuch is known as India's Eye donation capital as it accounts for the highest per capita eye donation rate in the country'.
+Neemuch is known as India's eye donation capital as with the highest per capita eye donation rate in the country.
 Neemuch also has Asia's largest opium alkaloid processing plant which is a government-owned company named- Opium and Alkaloid Works.
-It is a road junction and distribution centre for agricultural products.
-Handloom weaving is the major industry here.

-The local economy of Neemuch is mainly based on the agriculture produce market (called Krishi Upaj Mandi in Hindi) which is Asia's largest agriculture produce market yard and the world's second largest as per 2011 report by MCX and WTO in terms of the agricultural products arrival.
+The economy of Neemuch is mainly based on the agriculture produce market (called Krishi Upaj Mandi in Hindi) which is Asia's largest agriculture produce market yard and the world's second largest as per 2011 report by MCX and WTO in terms of the agricultural products arrival.
 Many types of cereals, pulses, spices, oil seeds and herbs are traded in the agriculture market of Neemuch.